jjohannes/gradle-demos/tool-installation-task/README.md

 # Tool Installation Task

-Extract tool Zip files through a tool installation task that make sure the extraction is not done again, even though Gradle's standard UP-TO-DATE check re-runs the task due to changes on Gradle's plugin classpath (which is considered a task implementation change).
+Extract tool Zip files through a tool installation build service that make sure extraction is only performed once, by using Gradle's UP-TO-DATE check mechanics under the hood in the build service.